A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Introduction

 The OSPA for tracks (OSPA-T) \cite{ristic2011metric} distance function was proposed as an extension of OSPA to sequences of sets of labeled targets, whose states include unique labels besides the physical state.
 However, OSPA-T returns counter-intuitive results \cite{vu2014new, lau2013tracking} and is not a metric \cite{vu2014new}.
 Another distance function that handles track switches is OSPA with track swaps (OSPA-TS), proposed in \cite[Sec.
 IV]{lau2013tracking}, but it is limited to a fixed and known number of trajectories with equal lengths.
 Another related distance function is the OSPA for multiple tracks (OSPA-MT) \cite{vu2014new}, but this function does not have a clear interpretation in terms of track switches, localization error, and missed and false targets.
-In computer vision, distance functions that penalize track switches are commonly used \cite{ganti1999clustering, kleinberg2002approximation, yianilos1993data}.
-The most popular distance function in this field is called the classification of events, activities and relationships for multi-object tracking (CLEAR MOT) \cite{ganti1999clustering}.
-CLEAR MOT can handle track switches, but it does so in a heuristic manner that can return counter-intuitive results and is not a metric \cite{bento2016metric}.
+In computer vision, distance functions that penalize track switches are commonly used \cite{bernardin2008evaluating,ganti1999clustering, kleinberg2002approximation, yianilos1993data}.
+The most popular distance function in this field is called the classification of events, activities and relationships for multi-object tracking (CLEAR MOT) \cite{bernardin2008evaluating}.
+CLEAR MOT is not a metric and penalises track switches in a heuristic manner.

+As an improvement of the aforementioned cost functions, Bento and Zhu made several contributions in \cite{bento2016metric}.
+They first propose a family of distances, which are very general and are not required to be metrics.
+The switching cost in this family has the advantage that is defined very generally.
+We refer to this family as Bento's family of distances.
+Then, Bento and Zhu define a 'natural and computable' distance, which is computable in polynomial time using linear programming (LP), and then provide conditions for these distances to be metrics \cite[Thm.
+5]{bento2016metric}.
+We refer to the metrics that meet the conditions described in \cite[Thm.
+5]{bento2016metric} as Bento's family of metrics, or simply Bento's metrics.
+Note that Bento's family of distances contains metrics that do not belong to Bento's family of metrics.